ledlaux/pikoPD/README.md

     - voice count
     - sample rate
     - led pin
-- Copies extra C files into project folder from `/src`
+- Copies extra C files for the build into project folder from `/src`
 - Builds firmware using **CMake** in a `build/` folder
 - Automatically flashes UF2 to Pico2 devices